Cord Asendorf Sr.: Life and career

 The Asendorfs lived above the East Liberty Street businesses.
 They had eight known children: Cord Jr. (born 1892), Anna Marie (1894), Christian (1896), Wilma (1899), Anna (1901), Adolph (1903), Sophie (1905) and Meta Johanna (1907).
 Their first child, a daughter, died shortly after birth.
 Meta died in 2004, aged 96.
 Between the births of their second and third children, the Asendorfs took their only trip back to Germany.
 In 1899, the "Gingerbread House" at 1921 Bull Street in Savannah was completed, the work of Hawley Construction Company.
 Also known as the Asendorf House, Asendorf had designed it in the Carpenter Gothic style, and he retired shortly after his family moved in.
 They had lost another child in infancy in 1898, an event which almost led to Asendorf permanently halting construction on their home.
 As it transpired, five more children were born at their new home.
 His family lived there until the 1970s.
-In 1933, president Theodore Roosevelt stopped his motorcade so that his mother could look at the house.
+In 1933, president Theodore Roosevelt stopped his motorcade so his mother could look at the house.
 It has also been featured in several films.

 In his business and social circles he became a close acquaintance of compatriot and prominent Savannah baker Captain John Derst (1838–1928).
 They were both members of the German Volunteers, with Asendorf being a corporal and Derst captain.
 The Volunteers were established 1846.
 Asendorf owned one of the first cars in Savannah, a Cole 30–40.

-Bernhardine Asendorf died on 26 December 1930, aged 61.
+Bernhardine Asendorf died on December 26, 1930, aged 61.
 She was buried in Savannah's Bonaventure Cemetery.

 Death

-Asendorf died on 6 January 1944, aged 85.
-He was interred beside his wife at Bonaventure.
+Asendorf died on January 6, 1944, aged 85.
+He was interred beside his wife at Bonaventure Cemetery.